 Fish out of Water

-Scientists think that Kachess River may have always dewatered to some extent.
-The timing of Kachess bull trout traveling up to spawn is much later than their relatives in Box Canyon and Gold.
-However, the extent of dewatering is likely much worse today than it was int he past due to the combination of human impacts and climate change.
+Scientists think that Kachess River always dewatered to some extent.
+The timing of Kachess bull trout traveling up to spawn is much later than their relatives in Box Canyon and Gold Creek.
+However, the extent of dewatering is likely much worse today than it was in the past due to the combination of human impacts and climate change.
 This means less habitat for young rearing bull trout, who spend 3 to 4 years growing larger before moving to lakes.
-The process of dewatering takes place rapidly and year of young are not strong swimmers.
+The process of dewatering takes place rapidly and young bull trout are not strong swimmers.
 As a result, they become trapped in pools and sections of stream that go dry and they die.

 Solving the Kachess Rubik’s Cube

 We can’t solve the problem of dewatering entirely since it is tied to the dam.
-However, from the information we are gathering we can find ways to retain and create better habitat for bull trout and other species.
+However, we can find ways to retain and create better habitat for bull trout and other species.
+The first step is gathering information about the upper Kachess watershed.
 There is a world of possibilities to help bull trout including:

 - Placing wood in strategic locations to create refuge during high flows so young fish aren’t pushed down river into the stretch that dewaters.

-- Constructing log jams that provide pools with cover that may last throughout the summer for those that are pushed downstream
+- Constructing log jams that provide pools with cover that can last throughout the summer for those that are pushed downstream

 - Identifying the previous locations of tributaries before they were cut off by the road and reconnect them.